 The final four teams will advance to historic Migley Field to play on Wiffle®Ball’s Grandest Stage, the Hometown Cup Finals.
 The final rounds are scheduled to begin at 1:20pm EDT on Sunday afternoon.
 More information on The Championship, including online registration, can be found at www.hometowncup.com.

-In 2005, upon hearing about the discontinuation of the annual Historical Days festival, a group of citizens formed a committee to carry on the summer festival tradition.
+About Hometown Days In 2005, upon hearing about the discontinuation of the annual Historical Days festival, a group of citizens formed a committee to carry on the summer festival tradition.
 The festival was renamed Hometown Days.
 Now in its twelfth year, Hometown Days continues to provide a safe, fun, and family-oriented event on the last full weekend of each July.

 New Carlisle Hometown Days, Inc. is a nonprofit organization.
 The steering committee consists of a group of citizens representing many area churches, businesses, and other nonprofit organizations.